First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

 Including the bubble diagram by solving Eq.~(\ref{eq:QP}), we can see from Fig.~\ref{fig:lattice_param_and_softmode}(c) and Table \ref{tab:critical_temperature} that the \tc value is in better agreement with experiment.
 The QP-NL method with $V=V_{0}$ gives \tc value of 404--423 K, which agrees reasonably well with the experimental value.
 Also, the static QP[0] theory led to \tc values that are similar to those of the QP-NL method.
 This is reasonable because the QP energy approaches zero ($\Omega_{\bm{q}\nu}\rightarrow 0$) in the limit of $T\rightarrow T_{\mathrm{c}}$; hence, $\Sigma_{\bm{q}\nu}^{\mathrm{B}}(\Omega_{\bm{q}\nu})$ approaches $\Sigma_{\bm{q}\nu}^{\mathrm{B}}(0)$.
 By contrast, the QP[S] frequencies were generally larger than that of the static approximation and \tc value became lower by $\sim$40 K. All of these results clearly highlight the significant effect of the bubble diagram.
 Moreover, we observed that the \tc value is quite sensitive to the lattice constant.
-When we used the SC1 volume, the frequencies of the soft modes at M and R points became larger than those obtained with the DFT volume, which can be attributed to their negative Gr\"{u}neisen parameters.
-Consequently, the estimated \tc value decreases by $\sim$20\% even though the difference in the lattice constant is only $\sim$1\%.
-This result clearly highlights the important role of the lattice constants in accurate predictions of \tc.
+When we used the SC1 volume, the frequencies of the soft modes at M and R points became larger than those obtained with the DFT volume, which can be attributed to their negative Gr\"{u}neisen parameters~\cite{supplement}.
+Consequently, the estimated \tc value decreases by $\sim$20\% even though the difference in the lattice constant is only $\sim$1\%\rr{ (see Sec.~S3 of the SM~\cite{supplement}).
+Since a DFT lattice constant depends on the choice of the exchange-correlation functional and pseudopotential, the present result indicates the importance of carefully choosing them in quantitative predictions of \tc for \cpb.
+A similar sensitivity has also been reported for BaTiO$_{3}$~\cite{Ehsan_PRB2021}.}